Zymbit-Docs/docs/content/bootware-preview/_index.md

 6. The Preview SCM uses its own/boot/config.txt that both enables zboot and the dwc2 driver.
 Do not enable otg_mode in config.txt.
 7. USB storage devices most likely require a powered hub when using the Zymbit Secure Edge Node or Zymbit Dev IO board.
 Failure to do so may result in the SCM rebooting.
 8. Only RaspberryPI OS Bullseye64-based images are supported by the Preview.
 For other images, please contact Zymbit for verification
+9. Image security features are not enabled in the Preview release.
+Secure image rollback and recovery features will be implemented in the fianl release.

 ## Using zboot - Hardened Zymbit boot utility